Working With an Estate Planning Attorney in Fairfax VA

 - Medical directives –You can specify which measures you wish to have taken should you become terminally ill or permanently disabled (life support, do not resuscitate orders, etc.) If you should require nursing home care, and you want to stay in your hometown, an estate planning attorney in Fairfax can make sure that your wishes are clearly spelled out.
 You can also designate another person to make medical decisions for you if you are no longer capable.
 Click here to read more about medical directives.

 - Letters of instruction – There’s very little point in simply telling your heirs what you want done after you are gone.
 If it is important to you, for example, that you be buried as opposed to cremated, you should put it in writing.
 If you want some people notified of your death but not others, document your wishes.
-You should also leave written instructions as to where to find important documents, keys, computer passwords, etc. Northern Virginia Trusts and Estates has estate planning attorneys in Fairfax who can help you with the necessary documentation.
+You should also leave written instructions as to where to find important documents, keys, computer passwords, etc. Northern Virginia Trusts and Estates has estate planning attorney in Fairfax who can help you with the necessary documentation.

 - Guardianship – If something happens to you, is guardianship of your children looked after?
 You need to have your wishes in writing.
 An estate planning attorney can help you to craft a guardianship and trust will.
 Without this documentation, the court or family members may have to make the decision.